 Another option is to use a paid mailbox provider.
 There are a number of reasonably priced ones catering to a variety of different users.

 And of course the last option is use a self self hosted solution.
 It could as simple as using the locally included IMAP/POP services installed on your server using software like Dovecot.
 There are other more convenient self-hosted options such as iRedMail, Mailcow, Zimbra.
-They all offer paid support options as necessary and offer great value.
+They all are free self hosted email solutions and also have paid options if necessary.

 As outlined in our Hosted vs Download article -in which we went over the criteria to help you choose between a SaaS or a self-hosted solution- the benefits and flexibility of using a self-hosted solution can be very compelling.
 Self-hosting in general and self-hosting email marketing automation software in particular does not have to be a complex endeavor.